Archtec-io/xdecor-libre/README.md

 ### X-Decor-libre vs X-Decor

-X-Decor is a popular mod in Minetest but it is (as the time of writing this text) non-free software, there are various files under proprietary licenses.
+X-Decor is a popular mod in Luanti but it is (as the time of writing this text) non-free software, there are various files under proprietary licenses.

 The purpose of this repository is to provide the community a fully-free fork of